MengLiu90/Machine_Learning_for_Synergy_Data_Augmentation/README.md

 4. matplotlib
 5. tarfile
 # Usage
-To reproduce the results in the paper, simply download the repository and run the .py files
+To reproduce the results in the paper, simply download the repository and run the .py files <br />
 ```python RandomForest_random_split.py```
 ## Dataset